dawnn-team/dawnn_server/README.md

 ![android build](https://github.com/dawnn-team/dawn_server/actions/workflows/maven.yml/badge.svg)
 # About
  This is the back-end code of the Dawn project.
-Using Spring, Firebase and Cassandra, this is able to recieve, store, and send images to clients based on their reported geolocation.
+Using Spring, Firebase and MongoDB, this is able to recieve, store, and send images to clients (along with alerts) based on their reported geolocation.

 # Background
  This project is inspired by the events in Belarus following the August 2020 election.
 It strives to support the democratic resistance movement by providing an easy-to-use application that can help peaceful protesters stay aware of potential threats.